edgedb/easy-edgedb/chapter18/index.md

 >
 > Our heroes eventually find Dracula's other house in London with all his money.
 Knowing that he will come to get it, they wait for him to arrive...Suddenly, Dracula runs into the house and attacks.
 Jonathan hits out with his knife, and cuts Dracula's bag with all his money.
 Dracula grabs some of the money that fell and jumps out the window.
 He yells at them: "You shall be sorry yet, each one of you!
 You think you have left me without a place to rest; but I have more.
 My revenge is just begun!"
 Then he disappears.

 This is a good reminder that we should probably think about money in our game.
+Money in a regular fantasy game is generally pretty easy: you can use a parameter called `gold` or something, call that the currency and give everyone a `gold` property.
+But our game is based on the real world.
 The characters have been to countries like England, Romania, and Germany, and each of those have their own money.
-An `abstract type` seems to be a good choice here: we should create an `abstract type Currency` that we can extend for all the other types of money.

-Now, there is one difficulty: in the 1800s, monetary systems were more complicated than they are today.
-In England, for example it wasn't 100 pence to 1 pound, it was as follows:
+On top of this is an extra difficulty: in the 1800s, monetary systems were more complicated than they are today.
+For example, the United Kingdom at the time didn't use a simple 100 pence to 1 pound conversion.
+Instead, it was as follows:

 - 12 pence (the smallest coin) made one shilling,
 - 20 shillings made one pound, thus